facebookincubator/ForgeArmory/ttps/cred-and-key-mgmt/macos/tcc-access-check-api/README.md

 1. **check**: This step compiles the Swift code using `swiftc` and executes the compiled binary to check TCC folder permissions for the current user.
    The result includes information about which folders have been accessed.
-1. **cleanup-compiled-binary**: If the `cleanup` argument is set to true, this step deletes the compiled binary.

 ## Accompanying Code